Image Map

 3. Expand as you go

 Adding to the learning intention and building success criteria together with students throughout the lesson is by far the most effective (this is something pushed consistently by all the educational researchers I have been learning from).
 In the previous example, I would start the lesson with the learning intention of discovering a mystery new note.
 Once students find a note in the song that is 3 beats- something they haven't studied before- I reveal what it looks like and what it's called and add it to the posted learning intention.
 If the success criteria is to correctly write a 4-beat rhythm including half notes, it's better to review with students what makes a successful composition and write those points on the board as you discuss them rather than having them written out in advance.
+You can read more about how I do this with my students in this post.

 Those are my top 3 tips for making learning intentions useful for students in the music room, but obviously there is a lot to be said about how to actually do each of these concretely.
 I'll be expanding more on these to show you what I do in future posts, so if you have any questions please leave a comment!